 Having a website, the business gets a broader perspective and becomes closer to users, who are often used to googling as the fastest way to find everything they need, from basic goods to special services.
 If your potential clients can be caught in this process of browsing, you definitely have to try it and a company website is a primary step.
 Nevertheless, it’s important to remember that the website will become another item in your budget: time, effort and in all likelihood money will be invested in the website creation and maintenance.
 For big and well-established businesses it may be not a pinch of a problem but for a small business, it is a concern demanding to weigh all pros and cons.
 So, on the stage of decision-making, it’s cool to discuss the issue with experts and other businessmen, read the case studies and reviews to know what the possible further scenarios may happen, how important they are for the business growth and what you would better start with.

-The reasons, which might get you hesitate if you need your own website being a small business, can be the following:
+The reasons, which might get you to hesitate if you need your own website being a small business, can be the following:

 - the specific nature of the business doesn’t make it possible and viable to reach your clients online